stoplightio/elements/docs/getting-started/dev-portal/html.md

 </html>
 ```

-5. Finally, serve it with a HTTP server.
+5. Finally, serve it with an HTTP server.
 Grab any HTTP server you like, such as the NPM [http-server](https://www.npmjs.com/package/http-server).

 ```bash
 $ npm install -g http-server